Park Slope Food Coop: Criticism

-PSFC's work shift requirement, which includes every adult member of a household having to partake, inspired criticism in the 2000s.
+The Coop work shift requirement, which includes every adult member of a household having to partake, inspired criticism in the 2000s.
 In 2011, The New York Times also reported allegations in February 2011 that some members were asking their nannies to cover their work shifts.

 Membership

+After joining, new members pay a one-time membership fee and a membership investment deposit which will be returned if they decide leave the Coop.

 Members are required to work a 2-hour, 45 min. shift every six weeks.
 The positions fall into the following categories: food processing, inventory, maintenance, office, check-out, receiving & stocking, soup kitchen prep, and soup kitchen at CHiPS (a local charity organization).
-All slots other than the last two directly relate to the daily operation of the co-op.
+All slots other than the last two directly relate to the daily operation of the Coop.

-After joining, new members pay a one-time membership fee and a membership investment deposit which will be returned if they decide leave the co-op.

 Members must show up and work their shifts, but if they cannot make their usual shift they have the option to swap shifts with another member.
 If a member misses their shift, they must complete two make-up shifts before their next shift.
 The strictness of this policy has been criticized as unfair to single parents, members with multiple outside jobs, and students, since an excess of required make-up shifts requires significant working hours that may be unmanageable without external support.

-Unpaid membership fees or unmet shifts lead to a status of "Alert," and then ultimately "Suspended," which prevent a member from entering and shopping at the co-op.
+Unpaid membership fees or unmet shifts lead to a status of "Alert," and then ultimately "Suspended," which prevent a member from entering and shopping at the Coop.
 Senior members are eligible to 'retire' from their volunteer duties, with retirement age dependent on total years of membership.
 Chronically ill members and anyone under 18 are also not required to work.
 Temporary injuries and sickness can be taken into account to excuse volunteer duties.

-On Monday, March 23, 2020, for the first time in their history, the co-op suspended their member work requirement to reduce the risk of COVID-19 infection to paid staff.
-The co-op operated purely by existing and temporary paid workers until mid-October 2020, when a voluntary member labor program began for select assignments.
+On Monday, March 23, 2020, for the first time in their history, the Coop suspended their member work requirement to reduce the risk of COVID-19 infection to paid staff.
+The Coop operated purely by existing and temporary paid workers until mid-October 2020, when a voluntary member labor program began for select assignments.

+As of November 20, 2023, the Coop required face masks on the shopping floor from 8:00am to 8:00pm on Wednesdays and Thursdays.
+The face mask policy was passed with a 70-52 vote at the October 31, 2023 General Meeting to "support immune compromised or medically vulnerable members or those with other risk-related concerns."